bullhorn/rest-api-docs/source/includes/_services.md

 }
 ```

-Approves a Placement Change Request and updates the associated Placement with the fields changes specified on the Placement Change Request.
+Approves a PlacementChangeRequest and updates the associated placement with the fields changes specified on the PlacementChangeRequest.

-Placement Change Requests's requestStatus is changed to the value stored in the Private Label Attribute "placementApprovalStatus".
+The PlacementChangeRequest requestStatus is changed to the value stored in the private label attribute "placementApprovalStatus".

 ### HTTP Request